 \subsection{Further speculations}

 \begin{enumerate}[leftmargin=*]

-\item Since condition (B) holds for universal $\Hom$ spaces \S \ref{sec:Hom}, therefore {\em if} a formula similar to the base-change of SOD in derived categories \cite{Kuz11SOD} holds for Chow groups, then one can pull back the isomorphisms over the universal $\Hom$ space through the section map to any space satisfying reasonable conditions, hence remove the smoothness assumption in condition (A).
+\item Let $\sigma \colon \sF \to \sE$ be a map between vector bundles over a Cohen--Macaulay scheme $S$, then there is a section map $s_\sigma \colon S \to |\Hom(\sE,\sF)|$.
+The condition (B) of Theorem \ref{eqn:main.thm} always holds over $ |\Hom(\sE,\sF)|$.
+Assume that a suitable relative Chow theory $\CH(X \to S)$ has a well-behaved Tor-independent base-change theory, similar to the base-change theory for derived categories \cite{Kuz11SOD}.
+Then one can pull back along the section map $\sigma$ and obtain a projectivization formula for $S$ under a much weaker condition.
+The candidate theories that the author has in mind are Fulton's bivariant intersection theory \cite[Chapter 17]{Ful}, the theory of pure Chow motives over a base $S$ \cite{CH}, and the theory of Higher Chow groups over a base $S$ \cite[Chapter II]{Lev}.

 \item This work is inspired by its counterpart in derived categories \cite{JL18}, where the projectivization formula was proved using the techniques developed in \cite{JLX17,RT,KuzHPD}.
-One may wonder whether similar things happen to other circumstances where these techniques were applied, for example various situations of flips and flops, and many interesting examples of HPD theory \cite{JLX17,RT,KuzHPD}.
-Note that usually results of derived categories only imply {\em ungraded} results of {\em rational} Chow groups and motives, but see \cite{BT16} where essential {\em graded} information of Chow group is recovered in certain HPD situations.
+It is interesting whether or not one can ``decategorify" other interesting semiorthogonal decompositions obtained by these techniques.
+Examples include various cases of homological projective duality and flops, see \cite{JLX17, JL18, RT,KuzHPD}.
+Note that usually, results of derived categories only imply {\em ungraded} results for {\em rational} Chow groups and motives; but see \cite{BT16} where essential {\em graded} information of Chow groups is recovered from derived categories.

-\item The projectivization formula in derived categories is closely related to wall--crossing and d-critical flips of Toda \cite{Tod2,Tod}, one may wonder whether similar results hold for Donaldson-Thomas type moduli spaces considered in \cite{Tod2,Tod}.
+\item The projectivization formula for derived categories is closely related to the wall--crossing and d-critical flips studied by Toda \cite{Tod2,Tod}.
+It would be interesting to extend the results of this paper to the cases of Donaldson-Thomas type moduli spaces considered there.

-\item This work verifies a conjecture in \cite{J19}, where similar results are also conjectured to hold for resolutions of higher degeneracy loci.
+\item The projectivization formula considered in this paper fits into a broad framework of the study of Quot schemes of locally free quotients \cite{J20,J19}.